kristianmandrup/emberjs-plugin/README.md

 `C:\\Program Files (x86)\JetBrains\IntelliJ IDEA Ultimate Edition 13.0.1`

+Finally you need to add any extra plugin jars that are required (and used) for this plugin.

+In this case we need support for JavaScriptLanguage features, so we need the `JavaScriptLanguage.jar` in the class path.
+Possibly also `javascript-openapi` and `ecmascript6-compiler`.

+On Mac OSX:

+`/Applications/IntelliJ IDEA 13.app/Contents/plugins/JavaScriptLanguage/lib/JavaScriptLanguage.jar`

-Now if configured correctly, (also make sure to enable the Javascript plugin), it should do code inspection and highlight any errors in red etc.
+Now if the project is configured correctly, the IDE should code inspection and highlight any errors in red etc.

 Create a new *Run configuration*, using "+", and select "Plugin", then click "next".